- GW Home

 Student Health Service staff extends a warm welcome to entering undergraduate students, graduate students, non-degree students, transfer students, and parents.

-- One Tetanus Diphtheria booster or Tdap vaccine given on or after August 1, 2003.
+- One Tetanus Diphtheria booster or Tdap vaccine given within the last 10 years.

 - Two vaccinations against Measles, Mumps, and Rubella (MMR) given after age one and a minimum of 30 days apart, or provide laboratory proof of immunity.